bramus/specificity/README.md

 ## License

-`@bramus/specificity-calculator` is released under the MIT public license.
+`@bramus/calculate-specificity` is released under the MIT public license.
 See the enclosed `LICENSE` for details.

 ## Acknowledgements

-The code was sparked by [the online Specificity Calculator created by Kilian Valkhof / Polypane](https://polypane.app/css-specificity-calculator/).
+The code was sparked by [the wonderful Specificity Calculator created by Kilian Valkhof / Polypane](https://polypane.app/css-specificity-calculator/).

 The heavy lifting of doing the actual parsing is done by [CSSTree](https://github.com/csstree/csstree).